*This post has been sponsored by Mirum Shopper. As always, all thoughts and opinions are my own.

 Hard Work Beats Talent

 This first thing is pretty self-explanatory because really nothing beats someone with discipline, responsibility and focus.
-I feel both Miguel and I as immigrants are focused in achieving our goals and we hope to pass this on to our son.
+I feel both Miguel and I as immigrants are focused in achieving our goals and working hard to be the best and we hope to pass this on to our son.
 No one will work harder for your dreams than YOU!

 How to Cook